-House Republican leader John Boehner highlighted a policy rift with his party’s likely presidential candidate Mitt Romney on Thursday when he insisted that the United States should not take legislative action to try to force the Chinese into devaluating their currency.
+House Republican leader John Boehner clashed with his party’s likely presidential candidate, Mitt Romney, on Thursday, when he argued against legislative action to try to force the Chinese into devaluating their currency.

 “Congress passing a law outlining stringent requirements for dealing with the Chinese and the value of the currency, I think is inappropriate,” said Boehner.

-That puts the House speaker at odds with Romney who has vowed to declare China a “currency manipulator” if he manages to replace Barack Obama as president in November.
+That puts the speaker at odds with Romney, who has vowed to declare China a “currency manipulator” if he manages to defeat Barack Obama in the election in November.

 Although China is shielding its own market with protectionist industrial policies while promoting exports through a cheap renminbi, the value of the yuan has increased by more than 30 percent against the dollar since it was depegged in 2005.

-Treasury Secretary Timothy Geither has pointed out, moreover, that the value of the Chinese currency alone does not shape the long-term investment decisions of American companies.
-Inflation is another crucial factor.
+Treasury Secretary Timothy Geither has pointed out that the value of the Chinese currency alone does not shape the long-term investment decisions of American companies.
+Inflation is another crucial factor:

 Chinese inflation is much more rapid than the United States now.
 Chinese inflation is probably going to be more than twice, three times American inflation rates for a long time to come.